CDR programmes typically over-run. Nine CDR questions almost nobody's asking which reduce delivery risk.

 9. If you had to switch CDR middleware providers in 12 months, how much of your implementation is portable?

 Vendor lock-in is a real risk in CDR.
-If your consent management, API gateway, or data-sharing layer is tightly coupled to a single provider, your options narrow quickly — and your costs compound.
+If your consent management, API gateway, or data-sharing layer is tightly coupled to a single provider, your options narrow quickly - and can leave you without a negotiating position at contract renewal.

 The pattern is structural, not personal

-These questions aren't theoretical.
-They're the ones that surface during remediation — after the compliance gap has been identified, after the programme has overrun, after the architecture decision has locked you in.
+We have seen all of these situations at the clients we've helped.
+They're the ones that usually surface when the programme is turning red - after the compliance gap has been identified, after the programme has overrun, after the architecture decision has locked you in.

 The reason most CDR programmes miss them is structural.
 Programme delivery doesn't own compliance interpretation.
 Compliance doesn't own technology architecture.
 Technology doesn't own operational process design.
 The questions that cross those boundaries get deferred, delegated, or simply never asked.

-A CDR playbook that only covers one of these pillars leaves the other two exposed.
-Reducing risk and building certainty requires covering all three — programme delivery, compliance, and technology architecture — in a single, integrated view.
-Our CDR playbook does not.
+AegisIQ brings proven expertise and a playbook to help you avoid these pitfalls.
+This reduces delivery risk and builds certainty by covering all three pillars — programme delivery, compliance, and technology architecture — in a single, integrated view.

-If you'd like to walk through how these questions apply to your organisation, I'm happy to have that conversation.
+If you'd like to walk through how these questions apply to you, please contact us to have the conversation before it affects your project status.

 Contact us today and get future-fit.